Whaga/MachineLearningProject/index.md

 The estimated accuracy of the prediction for this model is 0.999%.
 The estimated out-of-sample error is 0.102%.

-As the random forest prediction accuracy is very high, no further models will be examined.
+As the random forest prediction accuracy is very high, no further models need to be examined.

 # Prediction for the Test Data Set

+Finally the random forest model will be applied to the 20 test data observations.

 ```r